Scottsboro Boys: Dissent

 Chief Justice John C. Anderson dissented, agreeing with the defense in many of its motions.
-Anderson stated that the defendants had not been accorded a fair trial and strongly dissented to the decision to affirm their sentences.
+Anderson stated that the defendants had not been accorded a fair trial and strongly dissented from the decision to affirm their sentences.
 He wrote, "While the constitution guarantees to the accused a speedy trial, it is of greater importance that it should be by a fair and impartial jury, ex vi termini ("by definition"), a jury free from bias or prejudice, and, above all, from coercion and intimidation."

 He pointed out that the National Guard had shuttled the defendants back and forth each day from jail, and that this fact alone was enough to have a coercive effect on the jury.
 Anderson criticized how the defendants were represented.
 He noted that Roddy "declined to appear as appointed counsel and did so only as amicus curiae."
 He continued, "These defendants were confined in jail in another county ... and local counsel had little opportunity to ... prepare their defense."
 Moreover, they "would have been represented by able counsel had a better opportunity been given."
 Justice Anderson also pointed out the failure of the defense to make closing arguments as an example of under zealous defense representation.
 About the courtroom outburst, Justice Anderson noted that "there was great applause ... and this was bound to have influence."

 Anderson noted that, as the punishment for rape ranged between ten years and death, some of the teenagers should have been found "less culpable than others", and therefore should have received lighter sentences.
 Anderson concluded, "No matter how revolting the accusation, how clear the proof, or how degraded or even brutal, the offender, the Constitution, the law, the very genius of Anglo-American liberty demand a fair and impartial trial."